 Death is a profound human experience, it is an experience we will all share.

-As an End of Life Guide, I provide service and support to the dying and their families.
+As an End of Life Guide, I provide nonmedical service and support to dying people and their families.

 Most of us are scared of dying because it is unknown and we don’t know what to expect.